-Electronic Gadget Insurance is a part of the travel insurance.
+Electronic Gadget Insurance is a part of travel insurance.

 Rental Car Collision Damage Waiver

-Curve Metal´s travel insurance has also a cover for a rental car collision, a damage or a theft.
+Curve Metal´s travel insurance also covers a rental car collision, damage or theft.

 Usually, insurance terms are complicated so you must read them carefully.
 We are not giving you any advice if these Curve insurances are suitable for you.

 You may have been wondering, which payment cards we have linked to Curve.
 The optimal combination depends on your location and most likely, our model does not work for you.
 Anyway, we tell it briefly.

 We pay almost all our daily spending and purchases with Curve.
 We have linked Bank Norwegian Visa Credit and Nordea Mastercard Debit/Credit to our Curve Apps.
 Bank Norwegian Visa is especially a good choice because it gives 1% cashback usable for Norwegian Air Shuttle flights, it has free ATM withdrawals and no monthly fee.
 Nordea's Mastercard does not have similar perks, but as our main bank provider, it is a good backup card.